tradovate/example-api-js/tutorial/WebSockets/EX-6-Heartbeats/README.md

 # Handling Heartbeats
-We know how to authorize our client with the Tradovate WebSocket API.
+We now know how to authorize our client with the Tradovate WebSocket API.
 We also have explored the WebSocket native interface, and so we are almost prepared to start making and handling requests.
 First we need to understand how to send client side heartbeats.